 Fellow Since 1998

-This profile was prepared when Arturo Muñoz was elected to the Ashoka Fellowship in 1998.
+This description of Arturo Muñoz's work was prepared when Arturo Muñoz was elected to the Ashoka Fellowship in 1998.

 The New Idea